SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 	* - owner
 	  - the owner of the sensor
 	* - fields
 	  - the expected data fields, their type (number or string), units and if available, last update time and value.
+(For more info: :ref:`sensor-fields-label` )
 	* - tags
-	  - the list of tags for the sensor
+	  - the list of tags for the sensor (For more info: :ref:`tags-label`)
 	* - data
 	  - sensor data (not shown yet)